Duma arson attack: Conviction and sentence

 In May 2020, Amiram Ben-Uliel was convicted by the Lod District Court of three counts of murder, two counts of attempted murder, and two counts of arson, as part of a "terrorist act".
 However, he was acquitted of charges of membership of a terror organisation.

 In September 2020, Ben-Uliel was sentenced to three life terms for murder, 17 years for attempted murder, and 10 years for arson.
 The minor who had been convicted of membership of a terrorist organization and involvement in planning the murders was sentenced to 42 months imprisonment and considered to have already served 32 months.

+In August 2024 it was reported by Haaretz that Ben-Uliel has been receiving visits from Prison Service chief Kobi Yaakobi, which is unusual for such a prisoner.
+Yaakobi has been working to improve conditions for Ben-Uliel, as well as other Jewish prisoners convicted of violence against Palestinians, ever since far-right Knesset member Itamar Ben Gvir became Minister of National Security at the end of December 2023.
+Among the perks Ben-Uliel has since gained are "emotional support" calls with extremist Rabbi Dov Lior and various items and books for the performing of religious rituals.
+At the end of the month, Ben-Uliel was released from solitary confinement and placed in the religious wing of the prison, as previously demanded by his supporters.
+Otzma Yehudit Knesset member Limor Son Har-Melech stated that Ben-Uliel is an innocent 'saint' whose life is one of holiness and piety, and whose suffering in prison is on behalf of all the Israeli people.